cmu-variability/blockly-websocket-server/README.md

 This server handles real-time synchronization for the collaborative Blockly editor using Yjs.

+## How it works

+- Built with [Yjs](https://yjs.dev/) for conflict-free real-time collaboration
+- Uses WebSockets for efficient real-time communication
+- Handles multiple rooms for separate collaboration spaces

 ## Deployment Options

 This WebSocket server needs to be deployed to a service that supports WebSockets and persistent connections.
-Vercel does not support these, so you'll need to use an alternative service.

 ### Option 1: Deploy to Render.com (Recommended)